Last Updated: December 12, 2024

 United States of America

-Craig Sager was an American sportscaster and sideline reporter who had a net worth of $9.5 million and salary of $1 million at the time of his death.
+Craig Sager was an American sportscaster and sideline reporter who had a net worth of $9.5 million and a salary of $1 million at the time of his death.
 Craig Sager earned his net worth as a sportscaster for TNT and TBS from 1981 until he passed away on December 15, 2016.
-He was known for his distinctive clothing style in which he commonly wore velvet suits, colorful ties, Nehru jackets, and other bizarre articles of clothing while entertaining the masses behind the microphone.
+He was known for his distinctive clothing style, commonly wearing velvet suits, colorful ties, Nehru jackets, and other bizarre articles of clothing while entertaining the masses behind the microphone.

 Early Life

-Craig Graham Sager was born on June 29, 1951, in Batavia, Illinois, where he attended Batavia High School.
-His friends growing up were basketball teammates Ken Anderson and Dan Issel.
+Craig Graham Sager was born on June 29, 1951, in Batavia, Illinois.
+He attended Batavia High School, and his friends growing up were basketball teammates Ken Anderson and Dan Issel.
 Craig had an essay published in 1966 in the Congressional Record for a patriotism contest sponsored by the American Legion titled "How and Why I Should Show Respect to the American Flag" for which he gained significant recognition.
-Sager was a 1973 graduate of Northwestern University where he earned a bachelor's in Speech.
+Sager was a 1973 graduate of Northwestern University, where he earned a bachelor's degree in Speech.
 He wasn't great at sports, but he seemed to find his calling donning the costume of the school's mascot, Willie the Wildcat.
 He would go on to become one of the world's best sports entertainers.

 Career

-In the 90's, Craig Sager joined Turner sports and worked primarily as a sideline reporter for "NBA on TNT," his best-known role.
-This is where he really shined as a natural entertainer and became famous for his iconic look of eclectic clothing choices.
+In the 1990s, Sager joined Turner Sports and worked primarily as a sideline reporter for "NBA on TNT," his best-known role.
+This is where he really shined as a natural entertainer and became famous for his iconic look and eclectic clothing choices.

-Additionally, Craig Sager also worked with NBC Sports as a field reporter for their coverage of the National League Championship Series and World Series.
-He became the men's and women's basketball reporter for their coverage of the Olympics in 2000.
+Additionally, Craig worked with NBC Sports as a field reporter for their coverage of the National League Championship Series and World Series.
+In 2000, he became the men's and women's basketball reporter for their coverage of the Olympics.

 Craig Sager